 Compared to a fully passive equalizer this split-in-2 concept offers the advantage of 20dB less required gain and superior noise- and distortion-figures.

 Against single-stage fully-active equalizing it offers the advantage and the freedom to optimize parts values for improved signal handling and noise performance and the easy implementation of the Neumann-RIAA.
 The very high gain-factors required by low-output MC pickups can´t be generated in high quality in a single stage design anyway.

 Indeed is the gain of the OPamp OP2 @1kHz low and doesn´t add much to the overall gain of the phono-stage.
 The INA does all the hard work.

 The OPamp functions as low ouput impedance source at the same and doesn´t need the assistance of a dedicated buffer or driver stage.

-If wanted a dedicated Balanced Line Driver like the SSM2142 from ADI or a DRV134 from TI/BB can supply for balanced outputs signals as it has been done with the PlatINA and optionally also with the RP1.
+If wanted a dedicated Balanced Line Driver like the SSM2142 from ADI or a DRV134 from TI/BB can supply for balanced outputs signals as its been done with the PlatINA and optionally also with the RP1.